hbz/lobid/gatsby/lobid/README.md

    Your site is now running at `http://localhost:8000`!

-   _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
+   _Note: As the port 8000 is closed on emphytos use the proxy http://gatsbydev.lobid.org/.
+You'll also see a second link: _`http://localhost:8000/___graphql`_, adjust this to the proxy.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._
    Also, only the dynamically generated pages (this defined in _src/pages_) are served properly.
    Open the `lobid` directory in your code editor of choice and edit `src/pages/team.js`.
 Save your changes and the browser will update in real time!